rackerlabs/support-how-to/content/how-to/cloud-databases/access-slow-query-and-general-logs-for-cloud-databases/index.md

         mysql -e "set global general_log = 1"

-    At the moment, the above variable can only be set dynamically on a running instance due to the overwhelming amount of data this change may generate.
+    At the moment, the above variable can only be set dynamically on a running instance due to the overwhelming amount of data this change might generate.

-    You can also disable general log with this command:
+    You can also disable general log with the following command:

         mysql -e "set global general_log = 0"

-	**Note:** General logging will be disable when you restart a MySQL instance.
+	**Note:** General logging is disabled when you restart a MySQL instance.

-5. After the configuration is applied to the server, you can retrieve the general query log from the database with a query.
-For example:
+5. After the configuration is applied to the server, you can retrieve the general query log from the database with a query such as the following example:

         mysql -e "select * from mysql.general_log order by event_time desc limit 1\G"